StianSim/ICA_04/README.md

 ## Instructions

+* Create a folder named `responses`.
+The json files will be downloaded to this folder.
 * Copy `config_example.toml` to `config.toml`
 * Insert the respective API keys in each of the fields in place of `<your api key>`